lakshmisnayar/Data-Engineer/Project 1 - Postgres/README.md

 A company called Sparkify has data in the form of JSON logs with information about user activity on their app and JSON metadata of the songs in their app.
 The goal is to understand what songs users are listening to.

 An ETL pipeline was created that extracts data from the JSON files in two local directories into tables in Postgres using Python and SQL.

+## Database Schema

 A star schema was used to optimize for queries on song play analysis.
 This includes the following tables.

+Dimension Tables
+The entities like users , songs, artists and time are stored in the following tables
+    users - users in the app ( primary key is user_id) songs - songs in music database (primary key is song_id) artists - artists in music database (primary key is artist_id) time - timestamps of records in songplays broken down into specific units (primary key is start_time)

 Fact Table
 The records in the log data (events) associated with song plays is stored in a table called songplays.

-Dimension Tables
-The entities like users , songs, artists and time are stored in the following tables
-    users - users in the app
-    songs - songs in music database
-    artists - artists in music database
-    time - timestamps of records in songplays broken down into specific units
+The primary key is songplay_id and this is an auto generated serial number.
+The keys like user_id,  song_id,artist_id,start_time references the primary keys in the dimension tables.

 The dimension tables supports filtering and grouping and the fact table supports summarization.
 This makes it easier to do song play analysis.

  <img src="Database.png"  >

+## Set up Instructions

-To run this project, run the following commands in the command prompt. python3 create_tables.py python3 etl.py
+To run this project, run the following commands -: python3 create_tables.py - This will create the tables in postgre

+python3 etl.py - This will load the tables.

+## Queries for song play analysis

 Here are some queries that can be used for song play analysis.

 1) List the title, artist , the year and the duration of the songs that are the most popular.